-At the heart of LGMA is a set of food safety practices that are implemented on leafy greens farms throughout the state and verified through frequent government audits.
-Working collaboratively with university and industry scientists, food safety experts, government officials, farmers, shippers and processors, the LGMA created this unique and rigorous science-based food safety system that protects public health by reducing potential sources of contamination and establishes a culture of food safety on the farm.
+At the heart of the LGMA is a set of food safety practices that are implemented on leafy greens farms and verified through government audit.
+Working with University and industry scientists, food safety experts, government officials, farmers, shippers and processors, the LGMA created this unique science-based food safety system to protect public health by reducing potential sources of contamination and establishes a culture of food safety on the farm.

 About the LGMA Food Safety Program

 Food Safety Downloads

 LGMA Accepted Food Safety Practices (Effective September 28, 2018)